 If there are repeated "accidents," a meeting with the parents and an administrator will be held to evaluate the situation.
 Appropriate action will be taken based on what is in the best interest of all scholars and the school.

-Any scholar that is uncomfortable using a group bathroom may request of their teacher to use a designated private restroom.
-A private restroom is available in the SJCA health room.
+Any scholar that is uncomfortable using a group bathroom may request their teacher to use a designated private restroom.
+A private restroom is available in the SJCA health room or another designated area on campus.

 Formal Uniform Requirements